Myralllka/CTU_3d_computer_vision/task02_perspective_camera/README.md

 ### Hints

 Let u1, v1 be the image coordinates of projected vertices X1 and u2, v2 be the coordinates of projected vertices X2.
-The desired picture can be drawn, e.g., in python like this:
+The desired picture can be drawn, e.g., in python like self:
 ```
 plt.plot( u1, v1, 'r-', linewidth=2 )
 plt.plot( u2, v2, 'b-', linewidth=2 )
 plt.plot( [u1, u2], [v1, v2 ], 'k-', linewidth=2 )
 plt.gca().invert_yaxis()
-plt.axis( 'equal' ) # this kind of plots should be isotropic
+plt.axis( 'equal' ) # self kind of plots should be isotropic
 ```